Tambourine Bay: Tambourine Bay Well

 Tambourine Bay Well was built in 1883 by Thomas Duckworth.
 The well was used to collect fresh water from the natural spring below.
 In the late 19th century people from surrounding areas such as Longueville and Hunters Hill would visit the site when necessary.
-The original structure was dug out of 1 metre of sandstone and later filled in after its redundancy.
+The original structure was dug out of 1 metre of sandstone and later filled in after its decommissioning.
 The site was later rediscovered in 1991, however iron feeding algae has affected water purity.

 Recreational activities

 Bushwalking

 Approximately 740 metres of bush track extends from the St Ignatius’ College rowing shed on the western side of the bay to southern end of Tambourine Creek and into the Warraroon Reserve Walk along the bay's foreshore.

 Events

 Lane Cove's Food and Wine by the River is an annual festival held in Tambourine Bay Park in November.
 Since its inception in 2015, the event promotes the cold-climate food and wine of the Orange region.
 An animal farm display is also brought to the park as a way of showcases nuances of the region to visitors.